 So officially, there were only 3 steps to this tutorial.
 Step 4 is just something extra for when you’ve had a poke around WordPress and you feel comfortable with it.

-A ‘plugin’ is a way to extend and add to the funcionality that already exists in WordPress.
+A ‘plugin’ is a way to extend and add to the functionality that already exists in WordPress.
 Using plugins can make your WordPress site more manageable, faster and just better overall.

 Some of them I consider absolutely essential to rank well in Google (ie. to make sure your photography site comes up when someone searches ‘Wedding Photographer‘ etc).